 - You can register your federal trademark with the U.S Customers and Border Protection Service to prevent infringed products from being imported into the United States.

 There are many requirements and steps to take when applying for federal trademark protection through USPTO.
 If you need help obtaining a federal trademark, or have questions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.